 - Age: Where this is referred to, it refers to a person belonging to a particular age (for example 32 year olds) or range of ages (for example 18 – 30 year olds).

-- Disability: A person has a disability if s/he has a physical or mental impairment which has a substantial and long-term adverse effect on that person’s ability to carry out normal day-to-day activities.
-Under the Act, a person is disabled if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
+- Disability: A person has a disability if they have a physical or mental impairment which has a substantial and long-term adverse effect on that person’s ability to carry out normal day-to-day activities.
 The Act includes a protection from discrimination arising from disability.
 This states it is discrimination to treat a disabled person unfavourably because of something connected with their disability.
+The EA places a duty on public bodies to promote equality of opportunity between disabled people and others.
+There is a duty to make reasonable adjustments for disabled people relating to the provisions of services and “encourage persons who share a relevant protected characteristic to participate in public life”.

-- Gender reassignment: A transsexual person is someone who proposes to, starts or has completed a process to change his or her gender.
+- Gender reassignment: A transgender person is someone who proposes to, starts or has completed a process to change their gender.
 The Act does not require a person to be under medical supervision to be protected – so a woman who decides to live as a man but does not undergo any medical procedures would be covered.
-It is discrimination to treat transsexual people less favourably because they propose to undergo, are undergoing or have undergone gender reassignment than they would be treated if they were ill or injured.
+It is discrimination to treat transgender people less favourably because they propose to undergo, are undergoing or have undergone gender reassignment than they would be treated if they were ill or injured.

 - Pregnancy and maternity: Pregnancy is the condition of being pregnant or expecting a baby.
 Maternity refers to the period after the birth.
 Protection against maternity discrimination is for 26 weeks after giving birth, and this includes treating a woman unfavourably because she is breastfeeding.